raythompsonwebdev/shoestore/README.md

 You can learn more in the [Next.js documentation](https://nextjs.org/docs/getting-started).

-To learn React, check out the [Next.js documentation](https://nextjs.org/).
+To learn Next.js, check out the [Next.js documentation](https://nextjs.org/).